WangTJ/HNpipe/pipeline1/readme.md

 ## Tidyxl.R

-This script is designed to extract the information from the unformatted Lab Excel file to a well formatted RData file.
+The script is designed to extract the information from the unformatted Lab Excel file to a well formatted RData file.

 Users should run the script with the argument of the target filename in the terminal.

-> $Rscript --vanilla Tidyxl.R
+> $Rscript --vanilla Tidyxl.R filename

 For example,